finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 With this scripts, **webpack** will automatically take our script at `src/index.js` as the entry point, and it will generate `dist/main.js` as the output code.
 Awesome right?

 But, we want more than this, for example, we want to use development server to live reload so we can get instant feedback on the browser while update our code, use the latest JS syntax, use CSS or CSS Pre-Processor like SASS, automatically add vendor prefix for our CSS, and optimize our code for production.
-But how ?
+But how?

 That's where **webpack configuration** come in handy!
 Let's use it in our project!